tock/tock/doc/Design.md

 have some general principles we follow:

 1. HIL implementations get to assume this HIL is the only way the device will be used.
-As a result, it’s generally a bad idea to have several HILs that provide different interfaces to similar functionality, because it will not, in general, be possible for multiple drivers to use different HILs for the same device simultaneously.
+As a result, Tock tries to avoid having several HILs that provide different interfaces to similar resources, because it will not, in general, be possible for multiple drivers to use different HILs for the same device simultaneously.

 2. HIL implementations should be fairly general.
-If we have an interface that doesn't work very well across different hardware, we probably have the wrong interface - it’s either too high level, or too low level, or it’s just not flexible enough.
-But HILs shouldn’t generally be designed to optimize for particular applications or hardware, and definitely not for a particular combination of applications and hardware.
-If there are cases where that is really truly necessary, you can always implement a driver that is chip or board specific, and circumvents the HILs entirely.
+If we have an interface that doesn't work very well across different hardware, we probably have the wrong interface - it's either too high level, or too low level, or it’s just not flexible enough.
+But HILs shouldn't generally be designed to optimize for particular applications or hardware, and definitely not for a particular combination of applications and hardware.
+If there are cases where that is really truly necessary, a driver can be very chip or board specific and circumvent the HILs entirely.

+    Sometimes there are useful interfaces that some chips can provide natively, while other chips lack the necessary hardware support, but the functionality could be emulated in some way.
+In these cases, Tock sometimes uses "advanced" traits in HILs that enable a chip to expose its more sophisticated features while not requiring that all implementors of the HIL have to implement the function.
+For example, the UART HIL includes a `ReceiveAdvanced` trait that includes a special function `receive_automatic()` which receives bytes on the UART until a pause between bytes is detected.
+This is supported directly by the SAM4L hardware, but can also be emulated using timers and GPIO interrupts.
+By including this in an advanced trait capsules can still use the interface but other UART implementations that do not have that required feature do not have to implement it.

-### Split-phase operation
+### Split-phase Operation

 While processes are time sliced and preemptive in Tock, the kernel is not.
 Everything is run-to-completion.
-That’s an important design choice because it allows the kernel to avoid allocating lots of stacks for lots of tasks, and it makes it possible to reason more simply about static and other shared variables.
+That is an important design choice because it allows the kernel to avoid allocating lots of stacks for lots of tasks, and it makes it possible to reason more simply about static and other shared variables.

-As a result, by design, all I/O operations have to be asynchronous, so that the kernel can be reasonably counted on to operate in a timely manner.
-We do this using TinyOS style split-phase callbacks because they are resolved statically and it avoids the need to allocate closures.
+Therefore, all I/O operations in the Tock kernel are asynchronous and non-blocking.
+A method call starts an operation and returns immediately.
+When the operation completes, the struct implementing the operation calls a callback.
+Tock uses callbacks rather than closures because closures typically require dynamic memory allocation, which the kernel avoids and does not generally support.

-Drivers are indeed more cumbersome to write than with a blocking API, however, this is a conscious choice to favor overall safety of the kernel (e.g. avoiding running out of memory or preventing other code from running on time) over functional correctness of individual drivers (because they might be more error-prone, not because they can’t be written correctly).
+This design does add complexity when writing drivers as a blocking API is generally simpler to use.
+However, this is a conscious choice to favor overall safety of the kernel (e.g. avoiding running out of memory or preventing other code from running on time) over functional correctness of individual drivers (because they might be more error-prone, not because they cannot be written correctly).

-There are cases where we violate this.
-For example, the SAM4L’s GPIO controller may take up to 5 cycles to become ready between operations.
-Technically, according to this principle, the GPIO driver should therefore be split-phase to wait on the ready condition, but we know it’ll take longer to set that up than to just spin on the ready bit, so we just spin for at most a handful of cycles.
-But those cases are rare.
+There are limited cases when the kernel can briefly block.
+For example, the SAM4L's GPIO controller can take up to 5 cycles to become ready between operations.
+Technically, a completely asynchronous driver would make this
+split-phase: the operation returns immediately, and issues a callback when it completes.
+However, because just setting up the callback will take more than 5 cycles, spinning for 5 cycles is not only simpler, it's also cheaper.
+The implementation therefore spins for a handful of cycles before returning, such that the operation is synchronous.
+These cases are rare, though: the operation has to be so fast that it's not worth allowing other code to run during the delay.

+### No External Dependencies

+Tock chooses to not use any external libraries for any of the crates in the kernel.
+This is done to promote safety, as auditing the Tock code only requires inspecting the code in the Tock repository.
+Tock tries to be very specific with its use of `unsafe`, and tries to ensure that when it is used it is clear as to why.
+With external dependencies it would be significantly more challenging to ensure that uses of `unsafe` are valid, particularly as external libraries evolve.

+We also realize, however, that external libraries can be very useful.
+Tock's compromise has been to pull in specific portions of libraries into the `libraries` folder.
+This puts the library's source in the same repository, while keeping the library as a clearly separate crate.
+We do try to limit how often this happens.

+In the future, we hope that `cargo` and other Rust tools make it significantly easier to audit and manage dependencies.
+For example, cargo currently has no mechanism to emit an error if a dependency uses `unsafe`.
+If new tools emerge that help ensure that dependent code is safe, Tock would likely be able to leverage external dependencies.